Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Cincinnati

 8 Cincinnati Heating Oil Companies Homeowners Can Count On

-With 1,396,500 gallons of fuel oil delivered to Cincinnati houses the last heating season, the Cincinnati community relies on its 8 oil companies to keep warm throughout the winter.
+With 1,396,500 gallons of number two heating oil delivered to Cincinnati residences the last heating season, the Cincinnati community looks to its 8 oil companies to keep their oil tanks full.
 Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Cincinnati, two of the closest terminals are Citgo in Linden, NJ and Citgo in Linden, NJ.
-Then, the truck delivers the #2 heating oil to homes and businesses throughout Cincinnati and the surrounding vicinity.
+Then, the truck delivers the fuel oil to residences and companies throughout Cincinnati and the surrounding vicinity.